 Prior to December 2019, we did not pay compensation to any of our non-employee directors.
-In connection with the appointments of Ms. Kennedy and Ms. Post to our board of directors in December 2019, we granted stock options to each of them and agreed to pay cash compensation to each of them for board and committee service.
+While we do not have a formal director compensation policy, in connection with the appointments of Ms. Kennedy and Ms. Post to our board of directors in December 2019, we granted stock options to each of them and agreed to pay cash compensation to each of them for board and committee service.
 We also reimburse all of our non-employee directors for their reasonable out-of-pocket expenses incurred in attending board of directors and committee meetings.
+Other than as set forth in the table below, no compensation was earned by or paid to our non-employee directors for fiscal 2019.
 The compensation of Messrs.
 O'Hayer and Diez-Canseco as named executive officers is set forth in the section titled "Executive Compensation."